-In a related setting, combining Theorem \ref{largelimitsareisothm*} with \cite[\textsection 4, \textsection 5]{vasey16b}, we show that in $\mu$-tame AECs where $\mu \geq \LS(\K)$ with $\lambda \geq \mu^{+}$ a stability cardinal, assuming an appropriate symmetry property of $\mu$-non-forking and universal continuity of $\mu$-non-splitting, all $(\lambda, \geq \mu^{+})$-limit models are isomorphic (see Corollary \ref{vasey-tame-saturated-dnf-cor}).
+In a related setting, combining Theorem \ref{largelimitsareisothm*} with \cite[\textsection 4, \textsection 5]{vasey16b}, we show that in nice $\mu$-tame AECs where $\mu \geq \LS(\K)$ with $\lambda \geq \mu^{+}$ a stability cardinal, assuming universal continuity of $\mu$-non-splitting and symmetry of $(\geq \mu)$-non-forking in $\Kmupluslims$, all $(\lambda, \geq \mu^{+})$-limit models are isomorphic (see Corollary \ref{vasey-tame-saturated-dnf-cor}).
 The $\mu$-non-forking relation is only known to behave well over $\mu^+$-saturated models, so in particular over $(\lambda, \geq \mu^{+})$-limit models.
 This and Example \ref{dnf-examples-long-lim}(3) use the full strength of our assumption that $\dnf$ need only be defined over high cofinality limit models.

 Now we move on to the `short' limit side of the picture.